Product

 Improve your app development with Shopify CLI and Baremetrics

-Shopify is always striving to create a better, more streamlined process for its developers.
-Shared values based on accessibility, open communication and innovation is why Baremetrics built our integration for Shopify apps.
+Shopify always strives to create a better, more streamlined process for its developers.
+Shared values based on accessibility, open communication, and innovation are why Baremetrics built our integration for Shopify apps.

 With our free trial, you can access the best of what both Baremetrics and Shopify have to offer: better app development and full financial insights, all in one place.